loveencounterflow/coffeelibre/README.md

 Java classes that come under such delicious names as `com.sun.star.style.XStyleFamiliesSupplier` and `com.sun.star.script.provider.MasterScriptProviderFactory` (but, alas, no `AbstractSingletonProxyFactoryBean`).

-Next, we load some utility classes: `TRM` is a dumbed-down version of [`coffeenode-trm`](https://github.com/loveencounterflow/coffeenode-trm) and provides TeRMinal printout methods, while `CHR`, `TEXT` and `TYPES` are copied without changes from [`coffeenode-chr`](https://github.com/loveencounterflow/coffeenode-chr),
+Next, we load some utility libraries: `TRM` is a dumbed-down version of [`coffeenode-trm`](https://github.com/loveencounterflow/coffeenode-trm) and provides TeRMinal printout methods, while `CHR`, `TEXT` and `TYPES` are copied without changes from [`coffeenode-chr`](https://github.com/loveencounterflow/coffeenode-chr),